 Giving up crossdressing will be extremely difficult at first.
 To help ourselves as much as possible we need to try to lessen the amount of triggers and temptations in our lives.
 One obvious first step is getting rid of any secret stash of clothing right away.
-Take it to Goodwill and be done with it.
+Purge, yes do it again even if you have many times before.
+Take the clothing to Goodwill and be done with it.
 There is no reason for you to keep it.
 If you think you might go back to crossdressing someday and therefore it would be a waste of money to get rid of the clothes, then you really haven’t committed to stopping yet.
 You need to go back to some of the first few steps again.
 Don’t keep a raging fire in your house that will burn you.

 I think it is important to stop crossdressing cold turkey rather than through gradual lessening of crossdressing in the attempt to lessen the desires and temptations.
 See my post – Unconditioning.
 However, there are other forms of conditioning/unconditioning, mostly done with counselors, that could be helpful in stopping crossdressing.